hilee3/Carpobrotus_chilensis_genome_pipeline/README.md

 ## Requirements

-Software requirements and input files are listed in the header of each script.
+Software requirements, input files, and computational resource specifications are listed in the header of each script.

 ## Repository Organization